 Change of Status and Travel While H-1B Petition is Pending

 When the employer files the I-129 petition, s/he may request either a change of status or consular processing.
 A change of status is appropriate for individuals who are currently in the United States.
 Consular processing is used for those who are overseas or those who will be traveling overseas while the application is pending.
 Travel outside the United States while a change of status is pending will abandon that change of status.
 It is, therefore, best to discuss any travel plans with your employer to determine whether a change of status or consular processing is best for you.

 An individual who requests a change of status will be required to visit a U.S. Consulate and apply for an H-1B visa stamp the next time s/he leaves the United States.
-The exceptions are for travel to Canada and Mexico.
-An H-1B employee may travel to Canada or Mexico for 30 days or less without a valid H-1B visa stamp, as long as s/he retains the Form I-94 and presents it for re-entry to the United States within a 30 day period.
+Exception: An H-1B employee may travel to Canada or Mexico for 30 days or less without a valid H-1B visa stamp, as long as s/he retains the Form I-94 and presents it for re-entry to the United States within a 30 day period.
 This is referred to as automatic visa revalidation.
-Citizens of countries designated as state sponsors of terrorism by DOS (Iran, Sudan and Syria) are not eligible for automatic visa revalidation.
+Citizens of countries designated as state sponsors of terrorism by DOS (Iran, Sudan, and Syria) are not eligible for automatic visa revalidation.

 Timing of Applications

 Applications may be filed up to six months in advance of the requested start date.
 Processing times vary.
 Visit the USCIS Case Status Online website for current processing times.

 An employer may file an H-1B petition via Premium Processing or convert a pending application to Premium Processing by submitting Form I-907 with the required fee.
 This service guarantees adjudication of the application within 15 days.